Itai Anghel: Journalism career

 In Israel, he covered the al-Aqsa Intifada in Ramallah, Nablus, and Jenin.

 While working for Uvda, he was sent to Iraq in 2003 to create a documentary on the post-Saddam Hussein era.
 In 2004, he traveled to Indonesia to cover the tsunami disaster set off by the 2004 Indian Ocean earthquake.
 In December 2005, he returned to Iraq with Uvda to provide a retrospective of the previous years and resultant chaos there.

 During the 2006 Lebanon War, Anghel accompanied a Nahal unit of the Israel Defense Forces on a night mission in Southern Lebanon.
-The documentary shows actual encounters with the Hezbollah.
+The documentary shows actual encounters with Hezbollah.